rahelarnold98/rahelarnold98/README.md

 ### Hi there 👋

+I am currently pursuing my master's degree in Computer Science with a Major in Distributed Systems at the University of Basel.
+These days I am designing and developing a multimodal-multimedia retrieval engine as my master's thesis.

 <!--
 **rahelarnold98/rahelarnold98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.